-Crooner Razzy Bailey makes a bold impression on the music scene with his new release entitled “I Hate Hate”, an eclectic song lyrically blurring the lines between much of the division problems facing the world today.
+Crooner, later known as the Hit Maker Razzy Bailey made a bold impression on the music scene with his new release entitled “I Hate Hate,” an eclectic song lyrically blurring the lines between many of the division problems facing the world today.
 Razzy’s unique voice cuts through Nashville with a whisky leather voice.
-His latest project proves once again that when a singer has the freedom to explore their talent without fear of musical boundaries then some timeless ear candy production can result.
+His latest project proves once again that when a singer/musician has the freedom to explore their talent without fear of musical boundaries then some timeless ear candy production can result.
 “It’s always important to share my boundaries and personal experiences within each album.
 “It’s something I have always done and will continue to do so with each musical endeavor”.

 With a recording resume that pushes country music to its limits, Razzy’s career spans thirteen #1 singles, 32 Top10 singles and the prestigious recognition as Billboard’s “Artist of the Year.”
 He is also the only artist to ever have both sides of a 45 rpm climb to the top of the Billboard charts three times in a row producing a 6 song run to #1.
 Among the many milestones along his path, one of the most exciting moments he remembers is the day that three major labels offered him recording deals within a 20 minute period.
 “I was rehearsing with the band in Macon, Georgia, and I got a phone call from Bell Records complimenting me on my single and asking if they could pick up the album.
 After hanging up the phone and going back to the practice session, it wasn’t but just a few minutes later that MGM and Capital called.”